Starbound-Neon/Neon/README.md

 # Neon++
 ## Utility DLL for Starbound - Client-side - Vanilla, StarExtensions(NOGUI) and Hasibound compatible

 Neon++ is a dynamic-link library (DLL) that provides a set of functions for use in the game Starbound.
-It also has an ImGui interface branch. check out our [lua.md](https://github.com/Starbound-Neon/Neon/blob/main/Lua.md) for more info
+It also has an ImGui interface version. check out our [lua.md](https://github.com/Starbound-Neon/Neon/blob/main/Lua.md) for more info

 ### If you like this project, you can support the development of Neon++ here: